 Nearly 1500 instrumental guitarists, guitar-oriented guitarists and guitar-heavy bands are selling downloads through Apple's iTunes site.
 Every click-through supports the work done on this site!

-This edition's guest columnists are writing on topics such as tonality, theory in composition and expanding guitar solos.
-We've got six contributed articles altogether - five have been written by regular contributing columnists and one written by new columnist Tim Mavers-Chance.
+This edition's guest columnists are writing on topics such as guitar tone, soloing and root notes.
+We've got six contributed articles altogether - all written by regular contributing columnists.

-Enjoy a blast from the past with a classic column from the Guitar Nine archives, Dan McAvinchey's "Who Sells Your Record?".
+Enjoy a blast from the past with a classic column from the Guitar Nine archives, Dan McAvinchey's "Starting a Record Label".

 Click to view a selection of t-shirts and other Guitar Nine gear available from CafePress.com.